FilipWirsen/pp5-ci/README.md

 # Strategy
  The purpose of this project is to create a website that allows users to purschase products and the site owner to recive all orders.
-The target audience for theese products are
+The target audience for theese products are.

- * Active people that enjoys nature
+ * Active people that enjoys nature.
- * Those who often play disc golf
+ * Those who often play disc golf.
- * All ages
+ * All ages, mostly men between 20-40.

  Thinking aout the main audience i think the most important things for this website to contain is the following: